-The time required to serve in NC Senate has created the need for Chuck to reduce several of the community-oriented interests he once enjoyed.
-He has however continued to remain active with three important causes that he holds most dear.
-He continues to serve on the Board of Directors for the Daniel Boone Boy Scout Council, on the Board of Directors of the Community Foundation of Henderson County, and with the Rotary Club of Hendersonville, NC
+During Chuck's service in NC Senate, he has had the opportunity to participate and learn about many new community organizations.
+However, he has continued to remain dedicated to two important causes that remain dear to him.
+He continues to serve on the Board of Directors for the Daniel Boone Boy Scout Council, and with the Rotary Club of Hendersonville, NC.

 For a complete list of organizations with which Chuck has served and is associated visit nc48.com/service.

 Before filing to run for the NC Senate in 2016, Chuck had never before run for any public office.
 His involvement in politics began after he acquired his business.
 He quickly recognized that the tentacles of state, local, and federal governments were overextending their reach into business affairs and inhibiting his, and others’ ability to serve their employees, their customers, and their families.

 His actions included working to know and understand his elected officials on every level, communicating with them frequently, and often traveling to Raleigh and Washington, DC, to help them understand the wide-sweeping ramifications of their actions.